ltiao/zalando-classification/README.md

 In preliminary analysis (without making significant effort to tune the model hyperparameters), we consistently obtained at best around 55% test accuracy with **Random Forests**, **Gradient Boosting** and **SVC**.

 In the last model (**GPC**), exact posterior inference is not tractable, especially given with size of the dataset.
 While approximate methods are available, it is left outside the scope of this solution set.
-I felt it deserved a mention nonetheless since it is of particular interest for this problem — it is capable of capturing compex dependencies between features (which is important according to Hint 2), and comes with a principled approach feature selection when Automatic Relevance Determination (ARD) kernels are used.
+I felt it deserved a mention nonetheless since it is of particular interest for this problem — it is capable of capturing complex dependencies between features (which is important according to Hint 2), and comes with a principled approach feature selection when Automatic Relevance Determination (ARD) kernels are used.

 ### **Multi-layer Perceptron**